tigergraph/gsql-graph-algorithms/algorithms/GraphML/Embeddings/FastRP/README.md

 ```

 ### Multiple machines(cluster) or Single Machine?
-If you are working on a single machine, include the `Distributed` GSQL keyword in the header of the `tg_fastRP_query` query
+If the data is on a single machine, proceed to the next section
+If the data is spread across multiple machines, include the `DISTRIBUTED` GSQL keyword in the header of the `tg_fastRP_query` query
 ```bash
 # Change first header to the second header

 CREATE QUERY tg_fastRP_query(...) {...}
 CREATE DISTRIBUTED QUERY tg_fastRP_query(...) {...}
 ```
-After doing this, proceed to the next section(Running Queries)

-If you are on multiple machines or a cluster
+If you are on multiple machines or a cluster, do the following `PUT` command in every machine
 ```bash
 # For every machine in cluster